roninvers/open-cl-image-processing/README.md

+Throughout this project, I aimed for a clear, methodical approach—starting with careful planning of the project structure and requirements.
+I incrementally implemented and tested each major component, from the OpenCL kernels to the Python host code, ensuring each stage worked as intended before moving to the next.
+Regularly reviewing and refining my code allowed me to address challenges such as memory management, kernel synchronization, and platform compatibility.
+By documenting my progress with meaningful commit messages and thorough comments, I ensured that the development process remained transparent and reproducible.
+This disciplined workflow enabled me to bring the project to a successful and robust closure.

 # OpenCL Image Processing Project

 This project demonstrates GPU-accelerated image processing using OpenCL.
 It applies a 3×3 Gaussian blur and logarithmic tone mapping to RGBA images.